MetaSoftTech-Solutions/nodemcu-salesforce-integration/README.md

 2. Update the Wifi SSID and Password

-3. Extract certificate thumbprints for Login HTTPS endpoint and your instance's HTTPS endpoint and update the sketch files.
+3. Extract certificate thumbprints for Salesforce Login endpoint and your instance's HTTPS endpoint and update the sketch files.

 4. Update Salesforce username, password and security token.